github-linguist/linguist/CONTRIBUTING.md

 1. Tag and push: `git tag vx.xx.xx; git push --tags`
 1. Create a GitHub release with the pushed tag (https://github.com/github/linguist/releases/new) and populate it with a list of the commits from `git log --pretty=format:"- %s" --reverse refs/tags/[OLD TAG]...refs/tags/[NEW TAG]` [like this](https://github.com/github/linguist/releases/tag/v7.2.0)
 1. Build a grammars tarball (`./script/build-grammars-tarball`) and attach it to the GitHub release
+1. Push to rubygems.pkg.github.com -- `gem push --key github --host https://rubygems.pkg.github.com/github github-linguist-3.0.0.gem`.
+See [Configuring RubyGems for use with GitHub Package Registry][gpr] for more details.
 1. Push to rubygems.org -- `gem push github-linguist-3.0.0.gem`